speechbrain/speechbrain/docs/source/experiment.md

 For more details on YAML and our extensions, please see our dedicated tutorial: [amazing YAML tutorial](#)

 ## Running arguments
-We define a set of running arguments in SpeechBrain, these arguments can be set from the command line args or an hparams file.
+SpeechBrain defines a set of running arguments that can be set from the command line args (or within the YAML file).
 - `device`: set the device to be used for computation.
 - `data_parallel_backend`: default False, if True, use `data_parallel` for multigpu training on a single machine.
 - `data_parallel_count`: default "-1" (use all gpus), if > 0, use a subset of gpus available [0, 1, ..., data_parallel_count].